sadsonmk/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The file 6-puts2.c is a function that prints every other character of a string, starting with the first character, followed by a new line.

+The file 7-puts_half.c is a function that prints half of a string, followed by a new line.